cypress-io/cypress-documentation/content/api/cypress-api/custom-queries.md

 ## Validation

-As noted in the examples above, Cypress performs very little validation around queries - it is the repsonsibility of each implementation to ensure that its arguments and subject are of the correct type.
+As noted in the examples above, Cypress performs very little validation around queries - it is the responsibility of each implementation to ensure that its arguments and subject are of the correct type.

 Cypress has several builtin 'ensures' which can be helpful in this regard: